-Liquidity risk: Liquidity risk would arise if the Company did not have sufficient financial resources available to enable it to meet its obligations as they fall due, or could secure them only at excessive cost.
+Liquidity risk: Liquidity risk would arise if TRZ did not have sufficient financial resources available to enable it to meet its obligations as they fall due, or could secure them only at excessive cost.
 TRZ has limited liquidity risk.
-As at 31 December 2017, TRZ maintained its investments in high quality liquid assets held in currencies matching its liabilities and claim duration profile.
+As at 31 December 2018, TRZ maintained its investments in high quality liquid assets held in currencies matching its liabilities and claim duration profile.
 Key controls that aid in mitigating this risk include:

 - asset/liability assessment performed every quarter;

-- · quarterly case reserving exercise;
+- quarterly case reserving exercise;

-- · Board monitoring;
+- Board monitoring;

-- · quarterly balance sheet review; and
+- quarterly balance sheet review; and

 - half-yearly profitability reviews.